aquib-sh/debian-post-installation-guide/debian_guide.md

 ## Pinkish display problem after upgrading to Debian Testing with Nvidia
-In some rare cases you would observed the monitor color to be pinkish after upgrading to testing the solution to this is open color settings and click on the the device to add profile select Colorspace: sRGB and set it as default
+In some rare cases you would observed the monitor color to be pinkish after upgrading to testing the solution to this is
+- open color settings from gnome-settings
+- click on the the device to add profile
+- select `Colorspace: sRGB` and set it as default
-After the color profile is added the colors should be normal, the profile would appear as Standard Space - sRGB
+- After the color profile is added the colors should be normal, the profile would appear as `Standard Space - sRGB`

 ## Install some necessary and cool fonts